 Politics were abundant in the paddock at that early stage of the season, with whispers that the B194 – Benetton’s 1994 challenger – was not entirely legal.
 Senna himself had raised doubts to his Williams team over the legality of Schumacher’s car, the Brazilian reporting that he had heard odd noises coming from the #5 Benetton, having sat and listened to the blue and mint green car after his early retirement in Aida.
 Talk was that Benetton was running a form of traction control, banned, amongst a host of other driver aids, for 1994.

-The race weekend itself got off to an inauspicious start on Friday, after the Brazilian driver Rubens Barrichello was involved in a mighty accident at the Variante Bassa during the opening qualifying session.
+The San Marino Grand Prix race weekend got off to an inauspicious start on Friday, after the Brazilian driver Rubens Barrichello was involved in a mighty accident at the Variante Bassa during the opening qualifying session.
 Barrichello over cooked it on the entry into the right-hander, which saw the Jordan launched into the air over the kerbs on the exit.
 The car violently speared into the top of the tyre barrier on the right of the circuit, rolling over twice before coming to a rest.
-Frighteningly, the entire right hand side of the car had visibly been sheared off in the impact.
+The entire right hand side of the car had visibly been sheared off in the impact.

 The medical team, led by Professor Sid Watkins was immediately on the scene to treat the Brazilian, who despite the accident, and the absurd actions of the marshals on the scene – who proceeded to right the broken Jordan, despite the threat of a serious spinal injury to the unconscious Barrichello – came away from the accident with just a broken nose, and an arm in plaster cast.
 His weekend was over.